Do all Lake Summerside residents currently pay a Residents Association Fee?

 Come to the administration office during office hours and have your picture taken and card issued.
 Office hours are Monday to Friday 9 – 5 PM (closed on statutory holidays).

 You must be a member in good standing with the Summerside Residents Association.
-If you are the registered owner of the property, you will need to have:
+If you are the registered owner of the property, you will need to have these items:

 1. A copy of your Certificate of Title.

-2. A piece of government issued photo ID with name and Lake Summerside address.
+- A piece of government issued photo ID with name and Lake Summerside address or photo ID with government issued mail with name and new address.

 Lake Summerside will need to see a copy of your Certificate of Title before issuing membership cards.
 If you have not yet received your Certificate of Title, another proof of purchase document will work temporarily for registration of property.